Parents praying their kids haven't succeeded at A Levels

 AS A-Level results are released, Britain’s parents are hoping their children didn’t screw up their retirement plans by getting into university.

-With many universities charging £9,000 tuition fees – and that’s before they even think about food, rent and all that other shit – most parents believe it would be a total nightmare if their children enter higher education.
+With many universities charging £9,000 tuition fees, most parents believe it would be a total nightmare if their children enter higher education.

 “My son is academically gifted, he wants to go to Oxford.
 Oxford, for fuck’s sake.
 I’d have to buy him a top hat, logs for the fireplace in his rooms, a rowing boat…